 There is a higher degree of uncertainty in our estimates for Wales, Northern Ireland and Scotland, compared with England.
-This is shown by wider credible intervals and therefore results should be interpreted with caution.
+This is shown by wider credible intervals and results should be interpreted with caution.

-Figure 1: The percentage testing positive for coronavirus (COVID-19) continued to decrease across the UK
+Figure 1: The percentage of people testing positive for coronavirus (COVID-19) continued to decrease in England, Wales and Northern Ireland and the trend was uncertain in Scotland

-Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, 16 May 2021 to 13 May 2022
+Estimated percentage of the population testing positive for COVID-19 on nose and throat swabs, 23 May 2021 to 21 May 2022